 Tgbe editor: Please modify the 4th paragraph in subclause 35.3.11.4 Traffic indication as follows) (#5030, #6743, #5759)

-An AP MLD may recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s)(#3256)(#3322).
-The AP’s indication may be carried in a broadcast or a unicast frame(#1697)(#2153).
+An AP MLD may recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s), if present, by advertising the recommended links in the Multi-Link Traffic element in the Beacon frames it transmits.(#3256)(#3322).
+An AP MLD may also recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL by advertising the recommended links in a Link Recommendation frame.

 Tgbe editor: Please modify the following paragraph in subclause 35.3.11.4 Traffic indication as follows (#6766, #6767, #6895, #7671, #8179)

-When a non-AP MLD that is in the default mapping mode (see 35.3.6.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic element is present in a Beacon frame, any STA affiliated with the non-AP MLD that operates on the link(s) indicated in the MultiLink Traffic element should issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all Acs are delivery enabled, to retrieve buffered BU(s) in the AP MLD.
+When a non-AP MLD in PS mode that is in the default mapping mode (see 35.3.6.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic element is present in a Beacon frame, any STA affiliated with the non-AP MLD that operates on the link(s) indicated as recommended for that non-AP MLD in the MultiLink Traffic element should issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all Acs are delivery enabled, to retrieve buffered BU(s) in the AP MLD.

 Tgbe editor: Please insert the following paragraphs after paragraph 11 in subclause 35.3.11.4 Traffic indication (#6766, #6767, #6895, #7671, #8179, #6743, #5759)

+The APs affiliated with an AP MLD may also schedule for transmission a group-addressed Link Recommendation frame to provide link recommendation for a set of non-AP MLDs as follows:

+The bit corresponding to the AID of a non-AP MLD shall be set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame if the AP wants to provide a link recommendation for this non-AP MLD.

+The Multi-Link Traffic element includes Per-Link Traffic Indication Bitmap subfield(s) that corresponds to the AID(s) of the non-AP MLD(s), starting from the bit number k of the traffic indication virtual bitmap, in the Per-Link Traffic Indication Bitmap List field.
+The AID Offset subfield of the Multi-Link Traffic Control field of the Multi-Link Traffic element contains the value k.
+The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element carried in the Link Recommendation frame that corresponds to the AID(s) of the non-AP MLD(s).
+The bit position i of the Per-Link Traffic Indication Bitmap subfield in the Multi-Link Traffic element that corresponds to the link with the link ID equal to i on which a STA affiliated with the non-AP MLD is operating shall be set to 1 to indicate to the non-AP MLD that it should exchange frames on this link both in DL and UL.

+A link shall not be recommended if it is disabled for the non-AP MLD.

+If a non-AP MLD receives a Link Recommendation frame with the bit corresponding to its AID set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame, it should exchange frames both in DL and UL on enabled links identified as recommended in the Multi-Link Traffic element in the Link Recommendation frame.